• Skip to main content

 Tuck the tail inside the basket between the top and second row of weavers.

-Loop it around the inner rim and pull it down into the wall of the basket to secure – this is the same technique you used for the starting knot.
+Loop it around the inner rim and pull it down into the wall of the basket to secure it – this is the same technique you used for the starting knot.

 Begin with a new length of lashing reed.